DoDAO-io/dodao-defi-course/generated/questions/smart_contracts.md

 - [ ]  Standard block reward
 - [ ]  Gas fees
 - [ ]  Interest on large order
-- [x]  None of the above
+- [x]  Extra source of income from transactions

-Hint: Extra Income for miners
+Hint: NoHint

 Explanation: Miner Extractable Value is the extra income other than standard block reward and gas fees which the miners get by tampering with the transaction orders (front-running).